Skip to main content

 What Is Trading Backtesting?
 A Simple Explanation

-Here’s a straightforward example: Let’s say your strategy is to buy the S&P 500 whenever its 20-day moving average crosses above its 50-day average.
-Backtesting software can take that rule, run it through every single day of data from, say, 2015 to 2023, and spit out a report.
-You’ll see the hypothetical results—the good, the bad, and the ugly—all without ever placing a real trade.
+Here's a straightforward example.
+Say your strategy is to buy the S&P 500 whenever its 20-day moving average crosses above its 50-day average.
+Backtesting software can take that rule, run it through every single day of data from 2015 to 2023, and spit out a report.
+You see the hypothetical results — the good, the bad, and the ugly — without ever placing a real trade.

-The critical thing to understand is that markets change.
+The critical thing is that markets change.
 A strategy that printed money in a steady bull market might crumble in a volatile, news-driven environment.
-Because the market of 2020 is not the market of 2025, regular backtesting isn't just a good practice—it's essential for staying relevant.
+Because the market of 2020 is not the market of 2025, regular backtesting isn't just a good practice — it's essential for staying relevant.
 It helps you see if your edge is fading before your real account pays the price.

 Manual vs. Automated Backtesting: Which Approach Is Right for You?

-So, you've got a trading idea.
+You've got a trading idea.
 How do you know if it actually works?
-That's where backtesting comes in—it's like a time machine for your strategy, letting you see how it would have performed in the past.
-When it comes to backtesting, you've got two main paths: doing it by hand or letting software handle it.
+Two main paths exist: doing it by hand or letting software handle it.

 ApproachHow It WorksKey BenefitsThings to Keep in Mind